olilarkin/awesome-musicdsp/README.md

 - [vcvrack](https://github.com/VCVRack/Rack) - Whilst the other items in this list have been around a while and have somewhat arcane code-bases, this is pretty new and the API is very clean and simple.
 I think making a VCVRack module it is a great way to get into audio programming.
 - [tracktion engine](https://github.com/Tracktion/tracktion_engine) - Source code for an entire DAW engine, using modern C++.
 An amazing resource for learning all sorts of things including how to structure and architect large audio projects.
 GPL/Commercial license.
 - [musicdsp.org](https://www.musicdsp.org) - "A collection of algorithms, thoughts and snippets, gathered for the music dsp community".
 A long serving site that has recently been revamped.
 Beware: most of the code there was written a very long time ago, and optimization tricks etc, may not be relevant on modern machines.
 Also there are lots of code snippets programming languages other than C++ (delphi, java, C#  etc).
 Could do with some curation.

 - [Webkit's Web Audio API](https://github.com/WebKit/WebKit/tree/main/Source/WebCore/Modules/webaudio) - This is the C++ code for WebKit's implementation of the Web Audio API, as used in Safari.
 - [Blink's Web Audio API](https://chromium.googlesource.com/chromium/blink/+/master/Source/modules/webaudio/) - The same thing in Blink (Google chromium).
 - [Firefox's Web Audio API](https://searchfox.org/mozilla-central/source/dom/media/webaudio/) - And for Mozilla Firefox.

 ## Open source instruments/effects
-Here are some quality open source instruments/effects plug-in projects.

 - [surge](https://github.com/surge-synthesizer/surge) - Surge was an excellent product from a very talented developer and it's recently been open sourced and updated to work with modern versions of VSTGUI.
 - [helm](https://github.com/mtytel/helm) - Helm is a comprehensive synth with a modern user interface written with JUCE, using OpenGL for visualisation widgets.
 - [obxd](https://github.com/2DaT/Obxd) - OBxd  is a great sounding oberheim emulation, written with JUCE.
 [DiscoDSP have updated it](https://github.com/reales/OB-Xd), and it has also been [ported to work on the web as a WebAudioModule](http://www.webaudiomodules.org/wamsynths/obxd)